ninsid711/SmartGC/README.md

 (FOR LINUX BASED SYSTEMS ONLY)

-1. ` python -m venv venv && source venv/bin/activate `
+1. ` python3 -m venv venv && source venv/bin/activate `

     This will create a virtual environment.